-- · Bind as pgAdmin user
+- Bind as pgAdmin user

 - Anonymous bind

-- · Dedicated user bind
+- Dedicated user bind

-Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal .
-To enable LDAP authentication, you must include ldap in the list of values for this parameter. you can modify the value as follows: • ['ldap']: pgAdmin will use only LDAP authentication. • ['ldap', 'internal']: pgAdmin will first try to authenticate the user through LDAP.
-If that authentication fails, then internal user entries of pgAdmin will be used for authentication. • ['internal', 'ldap']: pgAdmin will first try to authenticate the user through internal user entries.
+Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal.
+To enable LDAP authentication, you must include ldap in the list of values for this parameter. you can modify the value as follows: ['ldap']: pgAdmin will use only LDAP authentication. ['ldap', 'internal']: pgAdmin will first try to authenticate the user through LDAP.
+If that authentication fails, then internal user entries of pgAdmin will be used for authenticate the user through internal user entries.
+If that authenticate the user through internal user entries.
+If that authenticate the user through internal user entries.
 If that authentication fails, then LDAP authentication will be used.
-LDAP_AUTO_CREATE_USER Specifies if you want to automatically create a pgAdmin user corresponding to the LDAP user credentials.
-Please note that LDAP password is not stored in the pgAdmin database.
-LDAP_CONNECTION_TIMEOUT Specifies the connection timeout (in seconds) for LDAP authentication.
+LDAP_AUTO_CREATE_USER Specifies if you want to automatically create a pgAdmin user corre- sponding to the LDAP user credentials.
+Please note that LDAP pass- word is not stored in the pgAdmin database.
+LDAP_CONNECTION_TIMEOUT Specifies the connection timeout (in seconds) for LDAP authentica- tion.
 LDAP_SERVER_URI An LDAP URI is a combination of connection protocol (ldap or ldaps), IP address/hostname and port of the directory server that you want to connect to.
 For example, 'ldap://172.16.209.35:389' is a valid LDAP_SERVER_URI where ldap is the connection protocol, 172.16.209.35 is the IP address and 389 is the port.
 Port 636 is used for the ldaps communication protocol.
 LDAP_USERNAME_ATTRIBUTE Specifies the LDAP attribute that contains the usernames.
 For LDAP authentication, you need to enter the value of that particular attribute as username.
 For example, if you set the value of LDAP_USERNAME_ATTRIBUTE as 'cn' and you have defined 'cn=admin' in your LDAP server entries, you should be able to authenticate by entering 'admin' in the Email Address / Username field and its corresponding password in the Password field.
 LDAP_SEARCH_BASE_DN Specifies the distinguished name (DN) for the top-most user directory that you want to search.
 You can use this parameter for limiting the search request to a specific group of users.
 For example, if you want to search only within the Organizational Unit named sales, you can define the value for LDAP_SEARCH_BASE_DN parameter as following: LDAP_SEARCH_BASE_DN = 'ou=sales,dc=example,dc=com' This is an optional parameter only while binding as pgAdmin user.
 If you do not specify any value for LDAP_SEARCH_BASE_DN, then the value for LDAP_BASE_DN will be considered for the same.
-LDAP_SEARCH_FILTER Defines the criteria to retrieve matching entries in an LDAP search request.
-For example, LDAP_SEARCH_FILTER = '(objectclass=HR)' setting searches only for users having HR as their objectClass attribute.
-LDAP_SEARCH_SCOPE Indicates the set of entries at or below the Base DN that maybe considered as potential matches for a search request.
+LDAP_SEARCH_FILTER Defines the criteria to retrieve matching entries in an LDAP search re- quest.
+For example, LDAP_SEARCH_FILTER = '(objectclass=HR)' setting searches only for users having HR as their objectClass at- tribute.
+LDAP_SEARCH_SCOPE Indicates the set of entries at or below the Base DN that maybe con- sidered as potential matches for a search request.
 You can specify the scope of a search as either a base , level , or subtree search.
 A base search limits the search to the base object.
-A level search is restricted to the immediate children of a base object, but excludes the base object itself.
+A level search is restricted to the immediate children of a base object, but excludes the base ob- ject itself.
 A subtree search includes all child objects as well as the base object.
 LDAP_DN_CASE_SENSITIVE Indicates whether the DN (Distinguished Names) are case sensitive or not.
 Possible values are True or False.
-By default is set to False.
+By default is set to False. continues on next page